striezel/weather-information-collector-webinterface/readme.md

 ## Setting up the application

+### Prerequisite: Vaadin Charts trial license

+This application uses [Vaadin Charts](https://vaadin.com/charts) for data visualization, and therefore you need a Vaadin Charts license to build this application.
+Do not worry, you can get a free trial license from the official Vaadin website.
+A trial license is valid for 30 days.

+After registering on the Vaadin website you can download a license file for Vaadin Charts, containing the trial license key.
+Just place the license file as `vaadin.charts.developer.license` in your home directory and you are ready to go.

+Without such a license the build step (i.e. `mvn install`, see below) will fail.

+There _might_ be a version of this application which will work without Vaadin Charts in the future (something like d3.js is a possible replacement here), but do not expect this soon.

 ### Native setup (Linux)

 Besides the checkout of the source code you need some prerequisites to build